Forgottonia: U.S. Route 67 in Illinois

 In 1990, U.S. Route 67 in Missouri was designated as NAFTA Corridor 61, but north of St. Louis U.S. Route 67 in Illinois, through the heart of this region, does not carry this NAFTA priority designation.

 Portions of U. S. Route 67 in Illinois north of Macomb were upgraded to a four lane expressway with bypasses around Monmouth and Roseville.
 It is four-lane but with many at-grade intersections and a few signals.
 A bypass around Jacksonville has been completed which extends from near Chapin to the north to near Roodhouse to the south.
 Except for the expressway near Jacksonville, no other sections from Macomb extending south to Jerseyville have been completed.
-The 4 lane divided highway starts again at the Jersey County line, south to Godfrey where it intersects with Illinois 255.
+The four-lane divided highway starts again south of Jerseyville, and intersects with Illinois 255 in Godfrey.

-A new section of four-lane highway, near Chapin, is to open in 2013.
-Sections farther north have some studies completed and right-of-way bought; no funding is in place to upgrade or complete further studies.
+A bypass consisting of a four-lane expressway and interchange near Jerseyville is under construction by Oates Associates with funding by IDOT.